 Hurricane Preparedness

-I encourage you to take the time to learn more about the dangers associated with these powerful storms and create a plan in the event a hurricane or tropical storm threatens our coastline.
-Learn evacuation routes, assemble a disaster kit, locate a safe room in your home and make a plan for your pets.
-Being prepared is the best thing that you can do to protect your family, and taking these steps can make a huge difference when faced with a disaster.
+During Hurricane Season, be sure to take the time to learn more about the dangers associated with hurricanes and create a plan in the event a hurricane or tropical storm threatens our coastline.
+Being prepared for Hurricane Season is the best thing that you can do to protect you and your family, and taking these steps can make a huge difference when faced with a disaster.

 - Make plans to secure resources to protect your property, such as storm shutters or plywood for windows.
 Make sure to bring items indoors, including lawn furniture, toys, trash cans, or anything that could fly through a window.